 This indicates that the connected application within Salesforce is being blocked by your organization.
 Some security conscious Salesforce customers block all connected applications and implement API allowlist functionality that will prevent the connected application from working.

-To fix this, ensure that the Tableau Online - Salesforce User Login via OIDC(Link opens in a new window) connected application is installed and has the appropriate user profiles and permission sets applied.
+To fix this, ensure that the Tableau Cloud - Salesforce User Login via OIDC(Link opens in a new window) connected application is installed and has the appropriate user profiles and permission sets applied.

 For more information, see: